WDYT32/generate-GUI-for-config/README.md

 |`default`         |Options only.
 Use it if you need to select default value.                    |

 ### Resources
-If you are not needed to change default functional or styles, then may not read next.
+If you need to change the contents of the resource folder, then follow these recommendations:
-For example:

 `base.html`